lelit/pglast/docs/ast.rst

    .. attribute:: jointree
       :type: FromExpr*

-      Table join tree (FROM and WHERE clauses)
+      Table join tree (FROM and WHERE clauses);
+      also USING clause for MERGE

+   .. attribute:: mergeActionList
+      :type: tuple

+      List of actions for MERGE (only)

+   .. attribute:: mergeUseOuterJoin
+      :type: bool

+      Whether to use outer join

    .. attribute:: targetList
       :type: tuple